Batch size-invariance for policy optimization: Introduction

 The remainder of the paper is structured as follows.

-\begin{itemize} \item In Section \ref{decouple}, we explain the difference between the proximal and behavior policies, and show how to decouple them in PPO's objectives. \item In Section \ref{invariance}, we explain the concept of batch size-invariance, and how it applies to SGD and Adam \citep{adam}. \item In Section \ref{ewma}, we introduce PPO-EWMA and PPG-EWMA, variants of PPO and PPG \citep{ppg} that make use of our decoupled objectives, and show how to make them batch size-invariant at small batch sizes. \item In Section \ref{experiments}, we provide experimental evidence for our central claims: that decoupling the proximal policy from the behavior policy is safe and useful, and that this allows us to achieve batch size-invariant policy optimization. \item Finally, in Section \ref{discussion}, we discuss the theoretical and practical implications of our results. \end{itemize}
+\begin{itemize} \item In Section \ref{decouple}, we explain the difference between the proximal and behavior policies, and show how to decouple them in PPO's objectives. \item In Section \ref{invariance}, we explain the concept of batch size-invariance, and how it applies to SGD and Adam \citep{adam}. \item In Section \ref{ewma}, we introduce PPO-EWMA and PPG-EWMA, variants of PPO and PPG \citep{ppg} that make use of our decoupled objectives, and show how to make them batch size-invariant at small batch sizes. \item In Section \ref{experiments}, we provide experimental evidence for our central claims: that decoupling the proximal policy from the behavior policy can be beneficial, and that it allows us to achieve batch size-invariant policy optimization. \item Finally, in Section \ref{discussion}, we discuss the theoretical and practical implications of our results. \end{itemize}